jackmaden/philosophybreak/src/pages/articles/life-is-hard-interview-with-mit-philosophy-professor-kieran-setiya/index.md

 ![The Great Day of His Wrath, by John Martin](./day-of-wrath.jpg "The Great Day of His Wrath, by John Martin (1851 - 1853).
 How should we balance personal wellbeing with concern for large-scale problems?")

-## That said, you discuss doom scrolling and how it’s easier than ever to become enraged by events in the world.
+## That said, you discuss ‘doom scrolling’ and how it’s easier than ever to become enraged by events in the world.
 How do you think we can balance personal wellbeing with, say, engagement with injustice?

 <span class="big-letter">W</span>hen we confront the injustice of the world, it’s very easy to feel overwhelmed and powerless and like there’s very little we can do.
 And so it’s important to allow for a certain kind of self-compassion.